yverdon/geocity/README.md

 ## Getting started with the full Docker demo version

-### Step by step guide to the working full docker non persistent DEMO
+### Step by step guide to the working full docker non persistent DEV instance

 This will bring up a demo instance with preset fixtures served by the Django developpment server in reload mode.